ariannagolf/Forex-Flow/README.md

 - Unzips the files (.zip -> .csv)
 - Stores monthly csv files to specified S3 bucket
 #### Processing
+Setup Spark 2.4.7 using these [instructions](https://blog.insightdatascience.com/simply-install-spark-cluster-mode-341843a52b88).
 I set up 1 master node and 2 workers which are m5.large EC2 instances (18.04 Ubuntu,2 vCPUs, 8GB).
-Setup Spark 2.4.7 using these [instructions](https://blog.insightdatascience.com/simply-install-spark-cluster-mode-341843a52b88).
-Use run.sh to read in and process data for this application.
+Navigate to your master instance and use run.sh to read in and process data for this application.